Elasticity tensor: Decompositions

-Here and later, symmeterization and antisymmeterization are denoted by $(ij)$ and $[ij]$, respectively.
+Here and later, symmetrization and antisymmetrization are denoted by $(ij)$ and $[ij]$, respectively.
 This decomposition is irreducible, in the sense of being invariant under rotations, and is an important tool in the conceptual development of continuum mechanics.

 The elasticity tensor has rank 4, and its decompositions are more complex and varied than those of a rank-2 tensor.
 A few examples are described below.

 M and N tensors

 This decomposition is obtained by symmeterization and antisymmeterization of the middle two indices: